csoft-tech/react-native-otp-autocomplete/README.md

 # react-native-otp-autocomplete
-This library was forked from [react-native-otp-verify](https://github.com/faizalshap/react-native-otp-verify) that was deprecated.
+This library was forked from [react-native-otp-autocomplete](https://github.com/jmlavoier/react-native-otp-autocomplete).

 It uses Automatic SMS Verification with the SMS Retriever API.
 With the SMS Retriever API, you can perform SMS-based user verification in your Android app automatically, without requiring the user to manually type verification codes, and without requiring any extra app permissions.